NontsikeleloNN/SimamisaAPI/README.md

 * The following are the defined routes :
 - /simamisa/orphanages/getSingleOrphanage takes in an id in the body and brings back a single orphanage.
 I     only learnt later how to do query strings, I apologize that option is not available.
 I will fix it in our next iteration
 Orphanages
+/simamisa/orphanages
 - /simamisa/orphanages/ - gets all orphs
+- router.get('/sponsorID',sponsor.getSponsorID) // ..?id=x

 OrphanageManager

+/simamisa/orphanages/om
 - /simamisa/orphanages/om/accept?propsalID=# accepts a proposal
 - /simamisa/orphanages/om/confirm?proposalID=# sets a proposal as fulfilled and accordingly updates the related itemNeed

 Child needs
 */simamisa/orphanages/childneed*
-- router.get('/need ',childneed.getSponsorChildNeeds) // .../?sponsorID=#
+- router.get('/needs ',childneed.getSponsorChildNeeds) // .../?sponsorID=#
 - router.post('/',childneed.createChildNeed)
 - router.get('/child',childneed.getChildNeeds) // ...?childID=#
 - router.get('/need', childneed.getChildNeed) // .. /need?id=x